 Have you ever been asked to guarantee that you will, if needs be, pay for someone’s debt?
 This is not uncommon, particularly amongst families and friends who often look to the people closest first to become the guarantors of some debt.
-This might be because they wish to start up a new business and the bank loan requires someone guarantee the loan.
-It could be that they are entering the property market, and the bank loan requires a guarantee that someone will pay up in the event that the borrower can no longer meet its financial obligations.
-In short, a guarantor is someone who agrees to become responsible for the financial debt of another party.
+This might be because someone wishes to start up a new business and the bank loan requires someone to guarantee the loan.
+It could be that someone is entering the property market, and the bank loan requires a guarantee that someone will pay up in the event that the person can no longer meet their financial obligations.
+This article explains your rights and obligations if you decide to be a guarantor.

-A guarantee is essentially a promise made by one party (the guarantor) to another party (the creditor) that the guarantor will pay the debt in accordance with the terms of the loan agreement or lease agreement, if the borrower cannot meet its financial commitments and defaults on the loan repayments.
-If you find yourself in this position, you should seek legal advice as soon as possible.
+A guarantee is essentially a promise made by one party (the guarantor) to another party (the creditor).
+This promise is that the guarantor will pay the debt in accordance with the terms of the loan agreement or lease agreement if the borrower cannot meet their financial commitments.

-While it is certainly a nice gesture to financially support a friend or family member if they’re having trouble obtaining a loan from a bank or otherwise, it is a massive responsibility that carries serious liability.
-By becoming a guarantor, you become liable to pay if the borrower or lessee defaults on its repayments.
-This means that the creditor may, once the borrower has defaulted, require the full repayment of all the money that still owed on the loan agreement.
-It is not uncommon for the creditor to take legal action and sue you directly as the guarantor (because you have the money).
-Once you are sued, you may have a claim against the borrower as a separate cause of action.
+While it is certainly a nice gesture to financially support a friend or family member if they’re having trouble obtaining a loan from a bank or otherwise, it is a massive responsibility.
+By becoming a guarantor, you become liable to pay if the borrower or lessee defaults on their repayments.
+This means that the creditor may require you to pay the full repayment of all the money that still owed on the loan agreement.
+It is not uncommon for the creditor to take legal action and sue you directly as the guarantor.
+Once you are sued, you may have a legal claim against the borrower in a separate legal case.

-If the borrower is unable to meet the loan repayments and defaults, you will be required to pay the amount owed, which might encompass significant arrears of interest.
+If the borrower is unable to meet the loan repayments and defaults, you will be required to pay the amount owed.
+This might encompass significant interest on the loans.

 While there have been cases in the past which involved the guarantor showing to the Court that they did not fully understand what they were doing at the time they entered into the loan agreement as guarantor, guarantors will usually be made to pay on behalf of the debtor.